cloudnative-pg/cloudnative-pg/docs/src/storage.md

     resizeInUseVolumes: False
 ```

-In order to move the entire cluster to a different storage area, you need to recreate all the PVCs and
+To move the entire cluster to a different storage area, you need to re-create
-all the Pods.
-Let's suppose you have a cluster with three replicas like in the following
+all the PVCs and all the pods.
+Suppose you have a cluster with three replicas,
-example:
+like in the following example:

 ```
 $ kubectl get pods